-I went for a five day Miniature Painting Workshop organized by Dr. Jyotsna Singh in Srinagar from 21st to 25th May 2016.
+I went for a five-day Miniature Painting Workshop organized by Dr. Jyotsna Singh in Srinagar from 21st to 25th May 2016.
 It was a great experience staying and learning at the same time in such lush green surroundings and views to die for.
-During our stay the weather was warm for the first two days and then decided to let us enjoy the cool temperatures of the hills.
-So we had rain and thunder and the ever-changing view of the Dal Lake and the hills surrounding us.
-Almond Villa in Srinagar is a quaint property with an old world charm.
+During our stay, the weather was warm for the first two days and then decided to let us enjoy the cool temperatures of the hills.
+So we had rain and thunder and the ever-changing view of Dal Lake and the hills surrounding us.
+Almond Villa in Srinagar is a quaint property with an old-world charm.
 There is also a cottage nearby with three rooms and a fully equipped kitchen if you want to cater for yourself.
-The Villa’s spacious rooms, wooden floors and traditional wooden ceiling add to the atmosphere.
-A two storied structure, surrounded by apple and peach orchards, is situated in the shadow of the Shankaracharya Temple and overlooks the Dal Lake.
+The Villa’s spacious rooms, wooden floors, and traditional wooden ceilings add to the atmosphere.
+A two-storied structure, surrounded by apple and peach orchards, is situated in the shadow of the Shankaracharya Temple and overlooks the Dal Lake.
 Entering the Villa you have a feeling of calm as it is away from the tourist hustle bustle but still close enough to walk to Nehru Park on the Lake and teeming humanity.

-Owned by Dr. Jyotsna Singh the Villa was being used by the National Cadet Corp.
+Owned by Dr. Jyotsna Singh the Villa was being used by the National Cadet Corps.
 When she inherited it, she says it was in a dilapidated state with no plumbing.
-Today it is a homestay with a beautiful garden, a variety of colourful flowers and place for solitary walks.
-The flowers, birds and wild life give you a complete experience of staying in wilderness.
-There is a cozy and warm reading room, a well-run kitchen and helpful staff.
-The garden has an Umbrella tree straight out of an Enid Blyton book.
-In fact it had a tree house a long time back.
+Today it is a homestay with a beautiful garden, a variety of colourful flowers, and a place for solitary walks.
+The flowers, birds, and wildlife give you a complete experience of staying in the wilderness.
+There is a cozy and warm reading room, a well-run kitchen, and helpful staff.
+The garden has a weeping willow tree straight out of an Enid Blyton book.
+In fact, it had a treehouse a long time back.
 If you sit under the tree, it gives you a feeling of privacy.
 We were served lunch under a huge Chinar tree in the garden and in the beautiful dining room when it rained.